 Proof of an SR-22 insurance certificate prior to reinstatement.

 6 demerit points

-May affect international travel of US citizens (including travel to Canada) and immigration status or visa eligibility for non-citizens.
+May affect international travel of US citizens (including travel to Canada) and immigration status and visa or naturalization eligibility for non-citizens.

 Major motor vehicle conviction which counts toward certification as an habitual offender.